medz/flutter-arcade-ui/docs/widgets/backgrounds/black-hole-background.md

-# BlackHoleBackground

-A stunning black hole tunnel effect with animated discs, radial lines, and floating particles.
+lines, and floating particles.
 Creates a mesmerizing 3D depth illusion perfect for immersive backgrounds.

 ## Preview